eu-digital-green-certificates/dgc-api-tests/specs/gateway/CmsMigration/cmsmigration.md

 * check that DSC is in the list of migratables
 * migrate DSC
 * check that DSC is in trustlist
+* get the list of migratables
+* check that the response had no error
+* check that DSC is in the list of migratables
+* check that the DSC's new CMS differs from the old one

 ## Migrate a Rule
 * Reference "TXR-6345"